Akomal/Citi-Bike-ETL-Workflow/README.md

     ```
     poetry install
     ```
-4. Modify variable values in the terraform/variables.tf file to match your GCP project, region, and desired bucket names
+4. Modify variable values in the terraform files to match your GCP project, region, and desired bucket names
-5. Pass bucket names and other runtime parameters to the DAGs ( using Airflow Variables or environment configs in your DAG definition files)
+5. Pass bucket names and other runtime parameters to the DAGs
-6. Push the code to github and it will trigger a CI/CD workflow
+6. Push the code to github and it will trigger a CI/CD workflow on master branch